-FOUR SEASONS HOTELS AND RESORTS
+FOUR SEASONS HOTELS

 THE SHOPS AT COLUMBUS CIRCLE

-LINCOLN MOTOR COMPANY / TIME INC.
+LINCOLN MOTOR COMPANY

-Travel + Leisure was selected to partner with BMW for the launch of the 6 Series based on a concept that Laura developed.
+While she was deputy editor of Travel + Leisure, the magazine was selected to partner with BMW for the launch of the 6 Series based on a concept that Laura developed.
 To meet BMW’s objectives and inspired by its brand pillars, Laura came up with an idea called “Where to Go Next,” in which the magazine selected tastemakers like designer Adam Tihany and artist Jennifer Rubell to predict experiences that were sure to be on everyone’s list down the road.
 This multi-platform editorially-driven initiative created a revolving conversation with readers and seamlessly merged editorial content and BMW branding to develop a reader experience like no other.
 Besides articles in the magazine, consumers had the opportunity to interact with these personalities via live Facebook chats and at curated events across the country.
 Through Travel + Leisure’s social-media channels, user-generated content was solicited and placed within BMW advertising.
 And the online program included a custom “Where to Go Next” landing page that acted as a forum for users to share emerging hot spots.
 This program generated $1 million in revenue and 14 million digital impressions.

 The Las Vegas Convention and Visitors Authority asked Yahoo Travel to help showcase the wide range of experiences that travelers can have in Las Vegas.
 Laura developed a content strategy that revealed the unexpected side of Las Vegas and supported these brand goals.
 These blog posts lived on both Yahoo Travel and LasVegas.com, the tourist destination web site of the Las Vegas Convention and Visitors Authority.